saltstack/salt/doc/ref/states/highstate.rst

         - watch:
           - file: mywebsite

-.. _states-highstate-names-declaration:
+.. _names-declaration:

 Names declaration
 -----------------

-Expands the contents of the containing :term:`state declaration` into multiple state declarations, each with its own name.
+Expands the contents of the containing :ref:`state-declaration` into multiple state declarations, each with its own name.

 For example, given the following state declaration: